 In the fall of the year previous to relatively susceptible to 2,4-D, but plowed or cultivated.
-In the fallow year, the morning-glory should be sprayed in the early summer when most of the plants have emerged, usually at about the time they begin to blossom.
+In the fallow sprayed in the early summer when most of the plants have emerged, usually at about the time they begin to blossom.
 If there is sufficient soil moisture to allow new plants to develop normally, a second spray the same year may be applied.
 Often the soil is too dry to permit a successful second spray the same season.
 A rate of 11⁄2 pound of 2,4-D acid per acreis recommended.